huridocs/uwazi-documentation/sysadmin-docs/set-up-pdf-paragraphs-extraction.md

 # Set up the PDF Paragraphs Extraction

 PDF Paragraphs Extraction is a Machine Learning service that connects to Uwazi.
-This service receives PDFs and outputs the text and the positions of the different paragraphs.
+This service receives PDFs and outputs the text and the positions of the PDFs' paragraphs.

 To set up this service in Uwazi follow these steps: